 When to Contact a Medical Professional

-There is no real guideline on when to seek medical attention, because this condition is rare in the general community.
+There is no real guideline on when to seek medical attention, because ODS is rare in the general community.